ADULT ATTACHMENT SCALE

 The coefficient alpha values range from .78 to .85 for the scales in three studies.

-The full scale along with scoring guidelines and useful references are available for download from professor Collins at this link:
+The full scale along with scoring guidelines and useful references were available for download from professor Collins at this link:

 https://labs.psych.ucsb.edu/collins/nancy/UCSB_Close_Relationships_Lab/Resources.html